Beyond the Italy Divide

 Tazio Chiomio, Piemont Gravel

-Valerio Fava and Serena Curno, 150 S-miles Piemonte
+Valerio Fava and Serena Curno, 150 S-miles Piedmont

 Paolo Ciaberta, Erratico Gravel Canavese